rayalan/binary-adages/content/pages/profile-professional-strengths.md

 >
 > _Alan, three sentences on what he does best._

-Some of biggest accomplishments in my career are what wasn't done.
+Some of the biggest accomplishments in my career are what wasn't done.
 Proposals that were abandoned when it became clear that the projects were far more complex than anticipated.
 Plans for months that were trimmed down to weeks because the core need could be met far more simply.
 Complex algorithms replaced with a bit of syntactic sugar around existing tooling.

 For me, this is part of [100x engineering](https://www.stxnext.com/blog/software-development-productivity-100x-engineering/).
 This page recaps the strengths I bring beyond just technical proficiency.
 These pages may also be useful context if you haven't already seen them: